FbW-22-E04/pb-review-exc-pt1-Rami24t/README.md

 console.log(fizzBuzz())

 // ### CHALLENGE 7: LONGEST WORD
-// Return the longest word of a string
-// SOLUTION 1 - Return a single longest word
-// SOLUTION 2 - Return an array and include multiple words if they have the same length
-// SOLUTION 3 - Only return an array if multiple words, otherwise return a string
-// ex:
 // longestWord('Hi there, my name is Brad') === 'there,';
 // longestWord('My name is Brad') === ['name', 'brad'];
-// longestWord('Brad') === 'brad';

 function longestWord(str) {
     let arr = str.split(' ');